Commercial Auto Insurance protects your business in accidents involving company vehicles.

-Bodily Injury Liability provides coverage for your business if you or your employee is at fault for causing a crash that physically injures pedestrians, drivers or passengers in other vehicles, or passengers in your vehicle.
+Bodily injury liability provides coverage for your business if you or your employee is at fault for causing a crash that physically injures pedestrians, drivers, passengers in other vehicles, or passengers in your vehicle.
 Expenses covered include medical expenses, legal fees, loss of income, pain and suffering, and funeral costs.

-For example, your employee is driving a delivery truck owned by your business and crashes into another car.
+- Your employee is driving a delivery truck owned by your business and crashes into another car.
 Your employee is deemed to be at fault for the accident.
-The 4 occupants of the other vehicle are seriously injured and sue your business.
+The four occupants of the other vehicle are seriously injured and sue your business.
 The insurer will pay up to $100,000 in damages to each of the occupants, with a maximum of $300,000 total paid out.

 You can choose your limits of liability, with higher limits requiring higher premiums.

-For example, if a driver for your company hits another vehicle and is at fault for the crash, property damage would cover the costs to repair the other vehicle’s damage, up to the limit of property damage liability.
+- An employee takes the company car out for a supply run.
+While driving, he hits another vehicle and is at fault for the crash.
+Property damage liability would cover the costs to repair the other vehicle’s damage, up to the limit of property damage liability.

-The property component of commercial auto insurance protects the value of your vehicle.
+The property component of commercial auto insurance, also known as physical damage coverage, protects the value of your vehicle.
 There are two coverages: collision and comprehensive.

 Collision coverage pays for physical and mechanical damage to your vehicle when it hits or is hit by an object or another vehicle.

 - Your employee takes the company car out to a client’s offices for a meeting.
 On the way, he rear-ends another vehicle at a stop light.
 Your collision coverage will pay for the costs to repair the company car.